hortonworks/cloudbreak/docs/index.md

 | ZOOKEEPER	  | ZOOKEEPER_CLIENT, ZOOKEEPER_SERVER                                      |

-_Note: You can run Apache Spark on a cluster provisioned with Cloudbreak by using the `multi-node-hdfs-yarn` blueprint, and use Spark in [yarn-mode](https://spark.apache.org/docs/latest/running-on-yarn.html)._

 We provide a list of default Hadoop cluster Blueprints for your convenience, however you can always build and use your own Blueprint.

-1. Simple multi node - Apache Ambari blueprint

-This is a simple [Blueprint](https://raw.githubusercontent.com/sequenceiq/ambari-rest-client/1.6.0/src/main/resources/blueprints/multi-node-hdfs-yarn) which allows you to launch a multi node, fully distributed Hadoop Cluster in the cloud.

-It allows you to use the following services: HDFS, YARN, MAPREDUCE2.

-2. Full stack multi node - HDP 2.1 blueprint
+1. Full stack multi node - HDP 2.2 blueprint

-This is a complex [Blueprint](https://raw.githubusercontent.com/sequenceiq/ambari-rest-client/1.6.0/src/main/resources/blueprints/hdp-multinode-default) which allows you to launch a multi node, fully distributed Hadoop Cluster in the cloud.
+This is a complex [Blueprint](https://raw.githubusercontent.com/sequenceiq/ambari-rest-client/master/src/main/resources/blueprints/hdp-multinode-default) which allows you to launch a multi node, fully distributed HDP 2.2 Cluster in the cloud.

 It allows you to use the following services: HDFS, YARN, MAPREDUCE2, GANGLIA, HBASE, HIVE, HCATALOG, WEBHCAT, NAGIOS, OOZIE, PIG, SQOOP, STORM, TEZ, FALCON, ZOOKEEPER.

+2. Simple multi node blueprint

+This is a simple [Blueprint](https://raw.githubusercontent.com/sequenceiq/ambari-rest-client/master/src/main/resources/blueprints/multi-node-hdfs-yarn) which allows you to launch a multi node, fully distributed Hadoop 2.6 Cluster in the cloud.

+It allows you to use the following services: HDFS, YARN, MAPREDUCE2, ZOOKEEPER.

 3. Custom blueprints

-We allow you to build your own Blueprint - for further instructions please check the Apache Ambari [documentation](https://cwiki.apache.org/confluence/display/AMBARI/Blueprints).
+We allow you to build and use your own Blueprint - for further instructions please check the Apache Ambari [documentation](https://cwiki.apache.org/confluence/display/AMBARI/Blueprints).

 When you are creating custom Blueprints you can use the components above to build Hadoop services and use them in your on-demand Hadoop cluster.

-We are trying to figure out the hosts to hostgroups assignments - and in order to do so you will need to follow the conventions below:

-_Note: Apache Ambari community and SequenceIQ is working on an auto-hostgroup assignment algorithm; in the meantime please follow our conventions and check the default blueprints as examples, or ask us to support you._

-When you are creating a Multi node blueprint, all the worker node components (a.k.a.
-Slaves) will have to be grouped in host groups named `slave_*`. _Replace * with the number of Slave hostgroups_.

 The default rule for multi node clusters is that there must be at least as many hosts as the number of host groups.
 Each NOT slave host groups (master, gateway, etc) will be launched with a cardinality of 1 (1 node per master, gateway, hosts, etc.), and all the rest of the nodes are equally distributed among Slave nodes (if there are multiple slave host groups).